 I have submitted all of my application materials.
 Why does my checklist still say my application is not complete?

-I have taken my required tests (GRE and/or TOEFL) and requested the scores be sent to Stanford.
+I have taken my required test (example: TOEFL) and requested the scores be sent to Stanford.
 Why is my checklist saying that the official scores have not been received?

 You will be notified in late December that your application checklist has been updated, which will indicate the completeness of your application, including whether your test scores have been received.
 Test scores are uploaded by an automated process each week.
 If you are concerned that your test scores have not been received, please contact the appropriate testing service office.
 Due to the high volume of application material received, we are unable to confirm by email or phone when individual documents have arrived.
 Your application checklist will be our main source of communication.

 What is Stanford’s ETS (Educational Testing Service) institutional code for sending test scores?
 What is the department code?

 Stanford’s institutional code is 4704.
 You do not need to indicate a department code.
 As long as you have indicated the institutional code of 4704, your scores should get to Stanford even if you also included a department code.

 What if my test scores are not received by the deadline?